 Contact your loan servicer to obtain the required documents to postpone your monthly payments.
 Often these forms are available on their website once you have logged into your account.

-If you are unsure of who services your loans, visit the National Student Loan Data System (NSLDS) at nslds.ed.gov.
-Keep in mind that NSLDS will only show you the servicers on your federal student loans.
+If you are unsure of who services your student loans, visit the National Student Loan Data System (NSLDS) via studentaid.gov.
+Keep in mind that you will only be able to view the loan servicers for your Federal student loans through this site.
 If you have private loans, check your credit report for free at www.annualcreditreport.com to see the current service provider.

 Types of deferment and forbearance available to eligible borrowers include: